chuoke/php-nginx-alpine/README.md

             - "traefik.http.routers.${COMPOSE_PROJECT_NAME}-router.entrypoints=web"
 ```

-These `./nginx/site.conf` and `./supervisord/site.conf` two files can be found in the sample configuration of the project.
+These `./nginx/site.conf` and `./supervisord/site.conf` two files can be found in the sample `config` of the project.

 ---